bbbradsmith/binxelview/readme.txt

 Right click on an image for an option to save it to disk.
 If the pixels are 8-BPP or less, it will be saved as an indexed image.

-Alt+0 will return to position to the start of the file.
+Alt+0 - Return to position to the start of the file.

-Alt+B will advance the position by 1 byte.
+Alt+B - Advance the position by 1 byte.
-Alt+I will advance the position by 1 bit.
+Alt+I - Advance the position by 1 bit.
-Alt+X will advance the position by 1 pixel.
+Alt+X - Advance the position by 1 pixel.
-Alt+R will advance the position by 1 row.
+Alt+R - Advance the position by 1 row.
-Alt+N will advance the position by 1 image (or 16 rows if the image height is 1).
+Alt+N - Advance the position by 1 image (or 16 rows if the image height is 1).

-Shift+Alt+B,I,X,R,N will retreat the position by 1 byte, bit, pixel, row, image.
+Shift+Alt+B,I,X,R,N - Retreat the position by 1 byte, bit, pixel, row, image.

+Ctrl+O - Open a new file.
+Ctrl+R - Reload the current file.
+Ctrl+W - Toggle pixel window.

 Pixel Formats